GB

 Starring: David Farrar and Anne Crawford

-A crime reporter begins to investigate the disappearance of his bosses wife who had witnessed a murder
+A crime reporter begins to investigate the disappearance of his bosses wife who was witness to a murder

-This likable but fairly routine forties B-movie is based on the 1933 novel Reporter! by Ken Attiwill and it features shots of some rare locomotives.
-In a scene filmed close to Chiswick Bridge, a Q1 Class 0-6-0 crosses with what looks to be an engineers train, whilst at the end, it features a really good close up stock shot of SR H15 Class 4-6-0 No.476 departing London Waterloo.
-This is particularly fine, as only 26 H16’s were built.
-This forms the prelude for a train journey to “Guildford” with several intercut shots, one of which looks like a shot from Night Mail (1936) of a train approaching Wigan, whilst another has an interesting view of the footplate.
-Finally, there is a shot of a passing night express which later appeared in Wide Boy (1952).
-In addition to all these views, EMU’s feature in the background to several street scenes.
+This likeable yet fairly routine forties B-movie is based on the 1933 novel Reporter! by Ken Attiwill and it features shots of some rare locomotives.
+In a scene filmed close to Kew Bridge, a Q1 Class 0-6-0 crosses tender first with what looks to be an engineers train, whilst at the end of the film we are treated to a really good close up stock shot of SR H15 Class 4-6-0 No.476 departing London Waterloo.
+This is particularly fine, as only 26 H16’s were ever built.
+This forms the prelude for a studio-bound train journey to “Guildford” with several intercut shots of passing night expresses, one of which looks like a shot taken from Night Mail (1936), and another of which later reappeared in Wide Boy (1952).
+Amongst the fairly typical views of wheels and motion is a more unusual shot of a fireman at work on the footplate.
+In the earlier scenes filmed at Strand-on-the-Green there is a distant shot of a District Line train crossing Kew Bridge.